shabazmotan/Employee-Database/README.md

 * Used the information from ERD to create a table schema for each of the six CSV files and specify data types, primary keys, foreign keys, and other constraints.

-* Imported each CSV file into the corresponding SQL table and make sure to import the data in the same order that the tables were created
+* Imported each CSV file into the corresponding SQL table and make sure to import the data in the same order that the tables were created.

 # Data Analysis
 * List the employee number, last name, first name, sex, and salary of each employee.